-Occupational Objective: The Real Estate Abstracting Career Studies Certificate gives the student the basic knowledge and occupational skills to conduct title examinations under the supervision of an attorney.
+Occupational Objectives: The Real Estate Abstracting Career Studies Certificate gives the student the basic knowledge and occupational skills to conduct title examinations under the supervision of an attorney.

-Lecture Hours Course Credit
+Lecture Hours

 AST 117 Keyboarding for

 Comp.
 Usage 1 0 1

 LGL 110 Intro. to Law and the

 Legal Assistant 3 0 3

 LGL 115 Real Estate Law for

 Legal Assistants 3 0 3

 LGL 226 Real Estate Abstracting 3 0 3

-Total Mi nimum Semester Cre edit Ho ours 10
+Total Mi nimum Credits 10

-^{}Students are encouraged to complete an internship after the coursework to further their skills in this area prior to seeking employment.
+Students are encouraged to complete an internship after the coursework to further their skills in this area prior to seeking employment.